Pravesh-Sudha/100-Days-of-Code/README.md

 - Advanced Commands
 - `man` command for overview of any command

+### Day 78: Yaml Revision
+- What is YAML?
+- Basic Components (Key-Value Pair)
+- Advanced Components like list and multi line strings
+- Wrote a Python script to validate Yaml
+- Wrote a Docker-compose.yaml for my-note-app

 ... continue updating log for each day ..._

 ## Connect